AdvancedPhotonSource/cohere/docs/source/installation.rst

 If torch is preferred, install with command::

     conda -y install -c conda-forge torch
-Cohere-core package does not install python packages used by user's scripts in cohere-ui package.
+The cohere-core package does not install python packages used by user's scripts in cohere-ui package.
 If planning to use the scripts Refer to :ref:`use` page, section "Installing Scripts".

 Note: The cupy installation on Windows may result in incompatible libraries, which makes the environment unusable.
 Run the repack.bat script from cohere-ui package and try running again.